Osmond D. Putnam photographs

 The materials are open for research.

 Osmond David Putnam (1861-1926) was the grandson of Enos Putnam (1810-1865), a Methodist minister and abolitionist who preached at the Mill Creek Wesleyan Methodist Church in Johnsburg, New York.
 The church was built by the Putnams in 1859 after separating from the Methodist Episcopal Church, whose senior leadership had refused to speak out against slavery.
-The Putnam farm was a familiar stop along the underground railroad.
+The Putnam place was a stop along the underground railroad.
 With direction from his father, O. F. Putnam, Osmond began training to become a minister in the 1880s.
 To pay for his education, he began taking photographs with a five by eight inch camera, selling prints to rural residents for whom photography was a rather new service in a such an isolated part of the state.
 Though technically an amateur photographer, he had a critical eye for composition and his shots provide a glimpse into the close of the 19th century as the Adirondacks moved from an isolated wilderness to a permanently settled part of the State.
 The geographic scope of his work was limited to Warren and Essex Counties due to the range of early stage wagons in the area.
 Though he probably shot other subjects, his Adirondack photographs are all that remain of his work.
 He was a second cousin of Jeanne Robert Foster.
 He eventually left the ministry and became a farmer and carpenter inWilton, New York.

 1.39 Cubic Feet